 Instructions

-- Bake: Place the baking dish in the oven and bake for 15-20 minutes.
-During the last few minutes, turn the oven to broil to caramelize the top.
+- Bake the Sushi: Place the baking dish in the oven and bake for 15-20 minutes.
+During the last few minutes, switch the oven to broil to caramelize the top.

 Equipment